cert-manager/website/content/en/docs/configuration/acme/dns01/route53.md

 }
 ```

-Bear in mind, that you won't be able to define this policy until `cert-manager` role on acount Y is created.
+Bear in mind, that you won't be able to define this policy until `cert-manager` role on account Y is created.
 If you are setting this up using a configuration language, you may want to define principal as:

 ```json
 "Principal": {